tschudin/tinyssb/src/poc-03/README.md

 # 1) A tree hierarchy for dependent feeds

-We introduce in tinySSB a way to express tree-shaped feed dependencies: a feed can have one or more children feeds and can end with an optional continuation feed.
-This is a special case of feed metadata where one feed exposes information about another feed.
-We aim at defining the minimal amount of meta data needed to form feed trees.
+We introduce in tinySSB a way to express tree-shaped feed
+dependencies: a feed can have one or more children feeds and can end with an optional continuation feed.
+Both cases require to store in a feed some metadata about another feed.
+Our aim was to define the minimal amount of meta data needed to form such trees of feeds.

 A parent-child relationship naturally forms a tree, extending it vertically.
 Horizontally, we introduce continuation feeds that